Augmented Reality for RObots (ARRO): Pointing Visuomotor Policies Towards Visual Robustness: Approach

-\paragraph{Open-Vocabulary Segmentation} To isolate the robot gripper and task-related objects, we employ a two-phase segmentation process, consisting of an initial segmentation on the first incoming frame, followed by temporally consistent segmentation propagation over time.
-At the start of an episode, we apply an open-vocabulary object detection model (e.g., Grounding DINO ~\citep{groundingdino}), prompted with the object class label \(c\), to the first frame \(I_0\), yielding a bounding box:
+To isolate the robot's gripper fingers and task-related objects, we employ a two-phase segmentation process, consisting of an initial segmentation on the first incoming frame, followed by temporally consistent segmentation propagation over time.
+At the start of an episode, we apply an open-vocabulary object detection model (e.g., Grounding DINO ~\cite{groundingdino}), prompted with object class labels $p^o_1, \dots, p^o_n$, to the first frame \(I_0\), yielding a set of bounding boxes $\mathcal{B}$ with:

-This bounding box can then be used to extract the object with a promptable segmentation model like \mbox{SAM 2}~\citep{sam2}.
-Segmenting the gripper requires a different approach.
+These bounding boxes can then be used to extract the object with a promptable segmentation model like \mbox{SAM 2}~\cite{sam2}.
+Segmenting the gripper fingers requires a different approach.
 Standard object detection models are not well-suited for detecting robot grippers, as such objects are typically underrepresented in the training data.
-Therefore, to segment the gripper, we first apply standalone segmentation same frame, producing a set of region proposals without any prompts:
+Therefore, to segment the fingers, we first apply standalone segmentation to \(I_0\), producing a set $\mathcal{K}$ of region proposals without any prompts:

-The original image is then annotated by placing numbered labels at the center of each segmented region.
-This annotated image, denoted as \( I_0^* \), is passed to a vision-language model (e.g., GPT-4o~\citep{gpt-4o}) to identify the regions corresponding to the gripper fingers:
+The original image \(I_0\) is then annotated by placing numbered labels at the center of each segmented region.
+This annotated image, denoted as \( I_0^* \), is passed to a vision-language model (e.g., GPT-4o~\cite{gpt-4o}) along with a task prompt \( p^t \) to identify the regions corresponding to the gripper fingers.
+This approach also works for objects that have a simple shape and, therefore, can be segmented without a bounding box:

-The output \( g_0 = \{ (x_\ell, y_\ell), (x_r, y_r) \} \) represents the detected keypoints for the left and right gripper fingers, respectively.
-This approach also works for objects that have a simple shape and therefore can be segmented without a bounding box.
-Next, using the object bounding box \(B_0\) and the gripper keypoints \(g_0\) as prompts, we apply a memory-based segmentation model to extract segmented regions:
+The output $\mathcal{K}^*$ of the model represents the detected keypoints \mbox{$K^*_i = (x_{K^*_i}, y_{K^*_i})$} of the specified objects as well as the left and right gripper fingers.
+Next, using the object bounding boxes \(\mathcal{B}\) and the keypoints \(\mathcal{K}^*\) as prompts, we apply a memory-based segmentation model to extract the segmented regions from the input image:

-In our experiments, we are using SAM 2~\citep{sam2}.
-Once the initial segmented parts are obtained, we track the gripper and object regions, \(S_t^{\mathrm{gripper}}\) and \(S_t^{\mathrm{obj}}\), across all subsequent frames \(I_t\) for \(t > 0\), by conditioning on the memory accumulated during earlier frames~\citep{sam2}.
-This enables temporally consistent segmentation over time without requiring re-identification or additional supervision.
+In our experiments, we use SAM 2~\cite{sam2}.
+Once the initial segmentation has been obtained, we track the object and gripper regions, \(S_t^{\mathrm{obj}}\) and \(S_t^{\mathrm{gripper}}\), across all subsequent frames \(I_t\) for \(t > 0\), by conditioning on the memory accumulated during earlier frames~\cite{sam2}.
+This enables temporally consistent segmentation over time without requiring re-identification by the vision-language model or additional supervision.
+The full initialization procedure is summarized in Algorithm \ref{alg:arro_init}.